Getting Started

 • A recent Rust toolchain. stax tracks a recent stable; the workspace sets rust-version = "1.91".

-From a fresh checkout:
+From a fresh checkout, on either platform:

 bash